-Grades for the class will be based based on class participation, three referee reports, a data project and a final project.
+Grades for the class will be based based on class participation, two referee reports, two data projects and a final project.
 Given the substantial final project, there will be no final exam for the course.
 The weights for the graded assignments are as follows:

 Class Participation: 10%

 Referee Reports: 15% each

+Du Bois Data Project: 15%

-Data Project: 15%
+Williamsburg Data Project: 15%

 Final Project: 30%

-Grades will be curved to conform to the typical grade distribution at William & Mary (see http://goo.gl/Bv4Ck1 for statistics on grade distributions at William & Mary).
+Grades will be curved to conform to the typical grade distribution at William & Mary.
 The curve will be set at the end of the semester based on the class distribution of overall numerical scores.
-Each time graded material is returned you will be given the class distribution of numerical scores for the assignment and a guide to how those numerical scores would correspond to curved letter grades if the course curve were based solely on that assignment (in other words, the numerical cutoffs for an A, B, C, and so on).
-You have one week after graded material is returned to raise any issues about the grading.
+You have one week after graded material is first returned to raise any issues about the grading.

-For the referee reports, data project and final project, late assignments will incur a grade penalty.
+For the referee reports, data projects and final project, late assignments will incur a grade penalty.
 Each report and project is graded on a 20 point scale.
 One point is deducted for each day the project is late.
 An assignment submitted late but within 24 hours of the due date will incur a one point deduction, an assignment submitted between 24 and 48 hours late will incur a two point deduction and so on.

-Due dates for the assignments and projects are provided in the 'Key Dates' section of the syllabus below.
+Due dates for the assignments and projects are provided in the 'Important Dates' section of the syllabus below.